uzrwth/uzrwth.github.io/content/posts/fisher-information.md

 In linear regression: $y \approx \phi(x)^{\top}w$, where $\phi(x)$ is the feature vector for input $x$, and $w$ is the weight vector.

-# BartoSutton

-## preface 1

-Revive the idea
-- that networks of neuronlike adaptive elements might prove to be a promising approach to artificial adaptive intelligence.
-- A. Harry Klopf's work was a rich source of ideas
-- task became teasing the ideas apart and understanding their relationships and relative importance
-- the simplest of the ideas: a learning system that wants something, that adapts its behavior in order to maximize a special signal from its environment.
-- the special issues involved in learning how to get something from the environment received relatively little attention. (such a fundamental idea had not yet been thoroughly explored)

-RL evolves and matures
-- deveopled strong mathematical foundations and impressive applications
-- developing the relationships to the theory of optimal control and dynamic programming.
-- we can now place component ideas, such as temporal-difference learning, dynamic programming, and function approximation, within a coherent perspective with respect to the overall problem

-Goal of the book
-- provide a clear and simple account of the key ideas and algorithms
-- mathematical detail without distracting from the simplicity and potential generality of the underlying ideas

-Three parts in the book
-- introductory and problem oriented
-- tabular versions of all the basic solution methods based on estimating action values
-- extending the tabular methods to include various forms of approximation
-- frontiers of reinforcement learning in biology and applications.

-Supplemented by readings
-- Bertsekas and Tsitsiklis (1996)
-- Szepesvari (2010)

-This book can be used
-- a text
-- as a part of a borader course on machine learning, artificial intelligence, or neural networks
-- Part II are best covered in sequence, Chapter 6 is the most important for the subject and for the rest of the book

-This book is self-contained
-- the only mathematical backround assumed is: probability (expectations of random variables)
-- Chapter 9 is easier to digest with background: artificial neural networks, or some other kind of supervised learning method

-## preface 2

-The edition remains an introduction and we retain a focus on core, online learning algorithms.

-Required a bit more mathematics to explain
-- For example, the state, action, and reward at time step $t$ are denoted $S_t, A_t$, and $R_t$, while their possible values might be denoted $s, a$, and $r$.
-- Along with this, it is natural to use lower case for value functions (e.g., $v_{\pi}$) and restrict capitals to their tabular estimates (e.g., $Q_t(s,a)$).
-- Approximate value functions are deterministic functions of random parameters and are thus also in lower case (e.g., $\hat{v}(s,\mathbf{w_t}) \approx v_\pi(s)$).
-- Vectors, such as the weight vector $\mathbf{w_t}$ (formerly $\mathbf{\theta}_t$) and the feature vector $\mathbf{x_t}$ (formerly $\mathbf{\phi_t}$), are bold and written in lowercase even if they are random variables.
-- special notations for the transition probabilities and expected rewards.
-- first edition
-	- $\mathcal{P}_{ss^{\prime}}^{a}$
-	- $\mathcal{R}_{ss^{\prime}}^{a}$
-	- Weakness of that notation: it still did not fully characterize the dynamics of the rewards, giving only their expectations, which is sufficient for dynamic programming but not for reinforcement learning.
-- this edition
-	- $p(s',r|s,a)$ for the joint probability for the next state and reward given the current state and action

-structure of the book
-- introductory
-- first part
-	- without going beyond the tabular case for which exact solutions can be found
-- second part
-	- extending the ideas to function approximation
--  third part
-	- psychology and neuroscience

-used
-- the first ten chapters should be covered in order and form a good core

-Supplemented by readings
-- Bertsekas and Tsitsiklis (1996)
-- Wiering van Otterlo (2012)
-- Szepesvári (2010)

-## Chapter 1

-### Early history of RL

-Two main threads
-- learning by trial and error, and originated in the psychology of animal learning
-- the problem of optimal control and its solution using value functions and dynamic programming
-- two threads became interrelated around a third thread concerning temporal-difference methods

-optimal control
-- designing a controller to minimize or maximize a measure of a dynamical system's behavior over time
-	- Richard Bellman (extending Hamilton, Jacobi): This approach uses the concepts of a dynamical system's state and of a value function, or "optimal return function," to define a function equation, now often called the Bellman equation.
-	- The class of methods for solving optimal control problems by solving this equation came to be known as dynamic programming
-	- Beelman introduced the discrete stochastic version of the optimal control problem known as Markov decision processes.
-	- Ronald Howard (1960) devised the policy iteration method for MDPs.
-	- All of these are essential elements underlying the theory and algorithms of modern reinforcement learning

 RL：Sutton & Barto《Reinforcement Learning: An Introduction》